-Maybe.
-The gold-plated, bound to be controversial sculpture, will doubtless anger the image conscious White House and is seen as particularly risky since the Trump administration has declared its intention to drastically defund the iconic arts organization.
+The gold-plated sculpture, “Praeses Stultus” (“President Foolish”) reportedly angered Trump’s wife Melania and is seen as particularly risky since the Trump administration has declared its intention to drastically defund the iconic arts organization.
+Karen Pence, who rarely leaves Virginia and has never visited the NEA, was apparently shocked upon seeing the striking sculpture.

-“We understand President Trump’s favorite art often embraces themes of personal struggle,” said an NEA docent who requested anonymity because she feared for her life, “and we hope he will view ‘Praeses Stultus 2017’ in that context.
+“We understand President Trump’s favorite art often embraces themes of personal struggle,” commented a NEA docent who requested anonymity because she feared for her life, “and we had hoped that Mrs. Pence would view ‘Praeses Stultus 2017’ in that context.

 “That said, though we find ‘Praeses’ elegant, evocative and deeply resonant, we understand that art is in the eye of the beholder.”